Installing on Red Hat and CentOS

 OpenJDK 64-Bit Server VM (build 25.352-b08, mixed mode)

-Otherwise, set Java 8 as the default one:
+Otherwise, set Java 8 as the default:

 $ update-alternatives --config java